Lipsa16QE/forecast-qa-test/README.md

 ## Task
 * How will you test the app?
-Write 1-2 automated tests to prove the correct work of application.
+Write 1-2 automated tests to prove the correct work of application. tried testing a valid and invalid city forcast
-* Ideally, tests should not touch the real service and work without the Internet.
+* Ideally, tests should not touch the real service and work without the Internet. runs on localhost
 * Bonus task.
 Create CI pipeline with GitHub Actions or any alternative.
+Configured Circle CI